tudelft3d/geo2020/templates/index.md

 The document for P2 is a research proposal that must contain all the elements listed in the template.
 You are however free to write it with the word processor of your choice (including LaTeX), as long as all the sections are present (you are allowed to add sub-sections).
-Also, this is a scientific proposal, so references are mandatory (even if there is not specific section in the template).
+Also, this is a scientific proposal, so references are mandatory (even if there is no specific section in the template).

 We expect a project plan to be around 10-15 pages.
 It should show that you clearly know the problem you will aim at solving, and that you master the related work.